Mathematics of the NYT daily word game Waffle: Introduction

 \section{Introduction}

 Word games have been very popular for a long time.
 In 1942 the New York Times (NYT) started printed crosswords, initially to distract readers from the bombing of Pearl Harbor, and later just for fun.
 Since then many new daily/weekly word puzzles have emerged including Mini crossword and Spelling bee in (2014).
 The two most popular NYT daily word games are Wordle (2021/2), and Connections (2023).
 These games became popular at the start of the Covid pandemic, and are anecdotally good for improving `brain function'.
 This note explores some mathematics (and computing) associated with the word game Waffle, which has similar rules to Wordle.
 Both games were created by a software engineers: Josh Wardle created Wordle in 2021, and James Robinson~\cite{JR} created Waffle in 2022.
 For Wordle, the goal is to find one five letter (English) word in six guesses, and for Waffle, the goal is to find six five letter (English) words using 10 to 15 swaps.
 The words are scrambled and placed in a $5\times5$ grid with 4 `holes' which looks like a waffle.
-Over 1100 archived Waffle games are found at~\cite{WA}.
+Over 1500 archived Waffle games are found at~\cite{WA}.
 Figure~\ref{F:1}(a) is the scrambled archived~\cite{WA} game \#2, and Figure~\ref{F:1}(b) is its unscrambled version.

 The coloring of a square, like in Wordle, gives information about whether a given letter is in the correct place (green), or is incorrect but in the word (yellow), or is not in the word (gray).
 We discuss coloring in Section~\ref{S:color}.
-I will assume that the reader is a perfectionist and wants a perfect score (10 swaps), or is curious about the mathematics to achieve this.
+A successful Waffle game finds the (unique) solution in at most 15 swaps.
+It turns out that every game can be uniquely solved with 10 swaps and no fewer, and a perfect ten-swap-game earns a maximum of 5 points.
+I will assume that the reader is curious about the mathematics to achieve a perfect score.
 Section~\ref{Perfect} describes the types of `perfect unscrambling' that arise.
 Sections~\ref{S:color} and~\ref{S:hard} consider unique solutions, and what makes a Waffle game hard, respectively.